 An elevation of cortisol levels means increased inflammation resulting in the inability to lose weight.
 Higher cortisol levels are synonymous with carrying extra fat around the torso in females.

 Reduction in testosterone output means less ability to gain lean muscle tissue.
-Lean muscle tissue as we know, is anabolic & extremely important when it comes to increasing metabolism.
-An increased metabolism means a higher basal metabolic rate- the rate at which your body burns calories at rest.
+Lean muscle tissue as we know, is anabolic and extremely important when it comes to increasing metabolism.
+An increased metabolism means a higher basal metabolic rate, the rate at which your body burns calories at rest.
 So in effect, good levels of testosterone = ability to build lean tissue= higher metabolism.

-The reduction of carbohydrates in the diet can lead to a decrease in your body’s production of the hormone T3 which regulates the metabolism & blood glucose.
+The reduction of carbohydrates in the diet can lead to a decrease in your body’s production of the hormone T3 which regulates the metabolism and blood glucose.

 Not only that, but a low carb diet can increase the output of the Reverse T3 hormone which inhibits T3.
 Now remembering that the aim in a fat loss goal is to keep the metabolism as high as possible doesn’t it make sense to retain healthy T3 markers?